You can contact the Club at:

 10 metre for air rifle/pistol.
 This range has four points with electric target changers and each target is individually lit to provide the best possible shooting conditions for this very demanding Olympic sport.

-Each range is fitted with a video camera for safety and security.
+Each range is fitted with video cameras for safety and security.

 The Club has two armouries for Club and members equipment.
 Lockers can be rented for a small annual fee.

 The Club has a range of single shot rifles for prone and benchrest shooting.
 A large selection of semi-automatic rifles are available for sporting rifle competitions.
 We also have a very large range of high quality air rifles and air pistols.
 All equipment is available for use by members at no extra cost.